 Iranian buffet at Four Brave Women – $10

-Four Brave Women is a refugee-run cafe that serves Iranian buffets and Ethiopian breakfasts, with a menu that changes every eight weeks.
+Four Brave Women is a refugee-run cafe that serves Georgian-style feasts, with a menu that changes every eight weeks.
 Cooked by refugees, the project is intended to help newcomers to Australia and food entrepreneur hopefuls learn the ins and outs of business.

 “They bring their menu, ingredients, pots and pans, and we work with them for eight weeks to run a business,” says Bindi Lea, CEO of The Trading Circle, the not-for-profit behind the cafe.
 “They walk away with experience and capital to start their own business.”

-The first refugees to run the cafe are Zahra and Hassan Armian, and they’ll be serving Persian food at the buffet.
-Try the saffron chicken with Persian berries and almonds along with lubia polo, a mixed green bean and rice dish cooked with tomatoes.
+The first refugees to run the cafe are Zahra and Hassan Armian, and they’ll be serving Georgian and Eastern European food at the buffet.
+Try the ajapsandali, a tomato-based stew made with eggplant, chunks of potatoes, onion and herbs; or a thick bean stew with herbs, spices, garlic and onion called lobio.

 Avocado and feta on toast at Envy Cafe – $10